QuillFlash/ezmonad/README.md

 ### "Minor" things

-* There is barely any documentation so unless you are familiar with Haskell (and preferably xmonad) this may be rather hard to get comfortable with.
+* There is barely any documentation so unless you are familiar with Haskell (and preferably XMonad), so get ready to basically get Waymonad Updated with none of the simplification in Alpha.

 -----
 # "Install" (compile and execute locally):